Islam in the Philippines: History

+From the 9th–13th centuries, Muslim trade networks linking Champa and Sumatra (including Aceh) brought resident traders and scholars to the southern Philippines, especially Taguima (Basilan), where they introduced Islamic practices and teachings.

+In the 11th century Muslim traders had strong ties to Butuan in Northeast Mindanao.
+Butuan would use Muslim traders to lead embassies on their behalf to the Song dynasty, as they had already been doing for the last few decades on behalf of other South East Asian polities like Brunei, Java, Sanfotsi and Champa.
+In 1003 and 1011, the Song Huiyao Jigao records missions sent by Butuan led by Muslim envoys, with Li Yu xie (李于變), reconstructed as Ali Yusuf, leading the 1011 delegation.

+By the 14th century, localized Islamic teaching traditions, later associated in Sulu with figures such as Makhdum Karim, became more visible in the region.

 In 1380, the Sunni Shaykh Makhdum Karim reached the Sulu Archipelago and Jolo in the Philippines and established Islam in the country through trade in several regions of the island.
 In 1390, Minangkabau Prince Rajah Baguinda and his followers preached Islam on the islands.
 The Sheik Karimol Makhdum Mosque was the first mosque established in the Philippines on Simunul in Mindanao in the 14th century.

 Subsequent settlements by Indian Muslim missionaries traveling to Malaysia and Indonesia helped strengthen Islam in the Philippines and each settlement was governed by a datu, rajah and sultan.
 Islam was introduced by Chinese Muslims, Indian Muslims, and Persians.
 Islamic provinces founded in the Philippines included the Sunni Sultanate of Maguindanao, Sultanate of Sulu, Confederate States of Lanao and other parts of the southern Philippines.